 SOA emerged in the late 1990s and represents an important stage in the evolution of application development and integration.
-Before SOA was an option, connecting an application to data or functionality in another system required complex point-to-point integration that developers had to recreate for each new development project.
+Before SOA was an option, connecting a monolithic application to data or functionality in another system required complex point-to-point integration that developers had to recreate for each new development project.
 Exposing those functions through SOA eliminates the need to recreate the deep integration every time.

 What are microservices?

 Like SOA, microservices architectures are made up of loosely coupled, reusable, and specialized components that often work independently of one another.
 Microservices also use a high degree of cohesion, otherwise known as bounded context.
 Bounded context refers to the relationship between a component and its data as a standalone entity or unit with very few dependencies.
 Rather than being adopted enterprise-wide, microservices typically communicate via application programming interfaces (APIs) to build individual applications that perform a specific business functionality (or functionality for specific areas of the business) in a way that makes them more agile, scalable and resilient.
 Typically, Java is the programming language of choice to develop Microservices.
 Other programming languages may also be used, such as Golang and Python.

 Microservices are a true cloud-native architectural approach, often operating in containers, which make them more scalable and portable for the creation of independent services.
 Teams can use microservices to update code more easily, use different stacks for different components and scale the components independently of one another, reducing the waste and cost associated with having to scale entire applications because a single feature might be facing too much load.
 Because of their independence, microservices produce services that are more fault-tolerant than the alternatives.

 Check out the following video for more info on microservices architecture:

 The main difference between SOA and microservices: Scope